Boomerang is split into the main framework (boomerang.js) and plugins (plugins/*.js).

 major.minor.revision

-For each build of Boomerang, the major build version is specified in package.json
+For each build of Boomerang, the major build version is specified in package.json as

 The minor version defaults to 0.
-Each build can then specify its --build-number
+Each build can then specify its --build-number to

 change the minor version.